jcallaghan/The-Cookbook/recipes/chicken_katsu_curry.md

 * 1 tsp garam masala

 ### For the breaded chicken
-* 4 chicken breast fillet (cover with cling film and beat flat with a rollling pin)
+* 4 chicken breast fillet (cover with cling film and beat flat with a rolling pin)
 * Salt and pepper to taste
 * 2 tbsp plain flour or corn flour
 * 1 egg, beaten (optional added smoked paprika and chilli flakes in with the egg)